Heimat, Folk-art and Travesty

 Many photographers portray subcultures somewhat voyeuristically and condescendingly.
 The Exactitudes have a Warhol-like, egalitarian philosophy, proving that subcultures are to be found everywhere, high or low in society.
 They don't present the often found view of a mainstream majority appraising strange subcultural figures, but turn the tables, and present mainstream figures as just another kind of freak themselves.

-Born in Haiti, the New York artist has spent much time in Europe and specifically Germany within the last 10 years.
+Born in Haiti, the New York artist has spent much time in Europe and specifically Germany since the millennium.

 The artist started his "Negerhosen2000" project, questioning assumptions of cultural ownership, race and authenticity in the perceptions of Europeans today.
 It is a project about the body and tourism in the forms of travel performance, objects, photographs and installations in various cities.